[ Ver esta página en español ]

 [ 閱讀此頁面的繁體中文版本 ]

 - Explain your health insurance and care options, regardless of your immigration status.

 - Help you and your family enroll in or renew health insurance.

 - Find out if you qualify for financial help to pay for low-cost private health insurance plan.

-We can also assist you with applying for SNAP benefits (food stamps).
+- Assist you with applying for SNAP benefits (food stamps).

 - Search the NYC Health Map

 Due to the COVID-19 pandemic, in-person health insurance enrollment services will be suspended until further notice.

 During this period, you can call for information or to schedule a telephone enrollment appointment.
 Our enrollment staff will continue to help New Yorkers sign up for low- and no-cost health insurance by phone.
 Help is available regardless of immigration status, in many languages, and your information will be kept private.